-Optimize Performance of Existing Facilities Through Operations and Renovations

-By investing in existing buildings, Georgia Tech can greatly reduce operational costs, carbon emissions, and the amount of new construction required to support the Institute's growth.
-Investment in energy efficiency and deep energy retrofits can also be used to reduce demand on utility infrastructure, along with reducing the cost of providing additional capacity.
+Optimize Performance of Existing Facilities Through Operations and Renovations reduce demand on utility infrastructure, along with reducing the cost of providing additional capacity.
 Georgia Tech's Sustainability Next Plan identified several strategies to achieve these outcomes, including the definition of a Strategic Energy Management program, development and implementation of a Campus Energy Efficiency Strategy or Policy, and funding and developing a continuous-commissioning program.